Y-CHETHAN/PQM/Exp7/README.md

 # Procedure:

-1. Calcualte average number of materials to be waitted in the conveyor using given data.
+1. Calculate average number of materials to be waited in the conveyor using given data.
 2. Create a empty project in visual component tool and add visual legacy component to the project.
-3. Drag a feeder and place in a place and choose the appropriate materal.
+3. Drag a feeder and place in a place and choose the appropriate material.
-4. Calculate conveyor length usng material size and average number of materials to be waitted in the conveyor
+4. Calculate conveyor length using material size and average number of materials to be waited in the conveyor.
-5. Choose the two conveors from components,  add one conveyor with feeder.
+5. Choose the two conveyors from components,  add one conveyor with feeder.
-6. Drag Lathe machne from machine library and place in the appropirate place.
+6. Drag Lathe machine from machine library and place in the appropriate place.
-7. Drag machine trending inlet and outlet from visual legacy and add them to the two conyeors in the approprate manner.
+7. Drag machine trending inlet and outlet from visual legacy and add them to the two conveyors in the appropriate manner.
 8. Drag robot manager and robot from visual legacy and place in between two conveyors.
 9. Connect all machine trending  inlet, outlet, robot manager and lathe machine using interface menu.
 10. Run the program.